Santander chairman says CEO should be able to continue in role

-* Health Insurance Innovations Inc announces launch of secondary public offering by selling stockholders

-SANTANDER, Spain March 22 Santander's chairman said he saw no reason why chief executive Alfredo Saenz should have to give up his duties after the Bank of Spain began proceedings to decide if he would be barred from banking.
+SANTANDER, Spain Santander's (SAN.MC) chairman said he saw no reason why chief executive Alfredo Saenz should have to give up his duties after the Bank of Spain began proceedings to decide if he would be barred from banking.

-The Bank of Spain kicked off the process earlier this month after partially annulling a 2011 pardon for a conviction held by the CEO of the euro zone's biggest bank, dating back to his time as head of lender Banesto.
+The Bank of Spain kicked off the process earlier this month after partially annulling a 2011 pardon for a conviction held by the CEO of the euro zone's biggest bank, dating back to his time as head of lender Banesto BTO.MC.

 "I want to let you know that we have definitive reports that there will be no legal obstacle to our CEO continuing to perform his duties," Chairman Emilio Botin said at the bank's annual shareholders' meeting in the northern city of Santander.